shubhamaniket/make-a-pr/students/Rahul_Awari.md

 **Academics**

-Undergraduate at Vellore Institute of Technology
+Student at Vellore Institute of Technology